MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>OpenText eDOCS DM</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
                         <p>Users of the OpenText eDOCS DM Connector are able to search for content housed in eDOCS repositories directly from within Microsoft Search, eliminating the need to perform multiple searches to locate needed content.
-Security established within eDOCS is maintained by the connector to make certain that content is only seen by those who have been granted access.</p>
+Security established within eDOCS is maintained by the connector to make certain that content is only seen by those users who have been granted access.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/edocs-dm-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>